karl4711/SDCoursework/README.md

 The current databse is a Sqlite3 file `app.db` under the project.
 There are 2 existing players in the databse: "peter" and "jack", their password are both "123".

-There is also a provided sql script `app.sql` to rebuild the databse with no data in it.
+There is also a provided sql script `app.sql` to rebuild the database with no data in it.
 You may need to create a Sqlite3 file to execute the script.